Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 #### Interoperability

-Pytorch Lightning bolts is highly interoperable with PyTorch Lightning and PyTorch.
+Pytorch Lightning Bolts is highly interoperable with PyTorch Lightning and PyTorch.

 ---